 In some cases, 3D replicas of patient’s tumors have been printed, to give them a real, physical sense of what they are fighting and why they need to go through treatment; and once those discussions have been had, they smash the tumor to bits, giving the patient power over their internal illness.

 Thoughts so far?

 axial3D has some impressive accolades under its belt already.
 From being recognized as one of NVIDIAs hottest European AI Startups 2018, to winning Emerging MedTech company of the Year 2018 and TCTs Healthcare Application 2018.
 The firm has also recently formed partnerships with international health centers such as Tallahassee Memorial Healthcare in the USA and University Hospital Basel, in Switzerland – showing the demand for 3D printed models is boundless.

 Everyone who joins axial3D has to select a company character, print it, and post-process it before it joins the other company characters in the display case.
 (Fun Fact: I created an alien from Tim Burton’s cult classic film, Mars Attacks!).
 Not only is it wildly exciting to watch your model being printed, but it’s also a smart way to introduce and immerse new members in the technology that is central to axial3D operations.

-Of course, all of the above is widely exciting, but at the core of all the impressive ‘fun’ stuff is something that not many companies are able to do… Create solutions that make it easier and safer for surgeons and health centers to do what they do best, treat and improve the lives of patients.
+Of course, all of the above is impressive and fun, but at the core of all the impressive ‘fun’ stuff is something that not many companies are able to do… Create solutions that make it easier and safer for surgeons and health centers to do what they do best, treat and improve the lives of patients.